Typical due diligence issues

 Mergers and acquisitions related to specific businesses, such as insurance and financial institutions, have specific regulatory approval requirements.

-In share acquisitions, a target company, as an employer, continues to be the employer of its employees, and this does not result in any impact on the company's workforce.
-Hence, there is no requirement to obtain employee consents.
+In share acquisitions, a target company, as an employer, continues to be the employer of its employees, and this does not affect the company's workforce.
+Hence, there is no requirement to obtain employee consent.

-If there is an asset sale and employees form part of the in-scope assets, the transfer of employment does not take place automatically, and employee consents will have to be obtained first.
-Without consents from the relevant employees,, the employees will remain employees of the seller.
-If the seller subsequently wishes to terminate the employment of those employees without a statutory cause, those employees will be entitled to statutory payments upon termination, including severance pay.
-Moreover, the seller will also bear the risk of a claim of unfair termination from the relevant employees.
+If there is an asset sale and employees form part of the in-scope assets or the transaction is an amalgamation, the transfer of employment does not take place automatically, and employee consents will have to be obtained first if their employment will be transferred from one employing company to another company.
+Without consents from the relevant employees, the employees will remain employees of the transferring company.
+If the transferring company subsequently wishes to terminate those employees without a statutory cause or those employees are terminated as a result of the transferring company no longer being in existence after the amalgamation, those employees will be entitled to statutory payments upon termination, including severance pay.
+There is also the risk of claims for unfair termination by the terminated employees.

-For a sale of immovable properties by corporate entities, there is a specific business tax at the rate of 3.3% of the higher of the following:
+For a sale of immovable property by a corporate entity, there is a specific business tax at the rate of 3.3% of the higher of the following:

 There is also a withholding tax at the rate of 1% of the higher of the following:

-There is also a registration fee at the rate of 2% of the official appraised value announced by the Land Department.
+A registration fee is payable at the rate of 2% of the official appraised value announced by the Land Department.

-For a sale of moveable assets or intangible assets (e.g., intellectual property and goodwill), there is a VAT of 7% of the sale price of the assets.
+For a sale of movable or intangible assets (e.g., intellectual property and goodwill), there is a VAT of 7% of the sale price of the assets.
 For the sale of intangible assets, there is also withholding tax at the rate of 3% of the sale price.

-Tax benefits are available for M&A transactions undertaken by way of special schemes, such as amalgamation, entire business transfer, and partial business transfer, subject to certain criteria and conditions.
+Tax benefits are available for M&A transactions undertaken by way of special schemes, such as amalgamations, mergers, entire business transfers and partial business transfers, subject to certain criteria and conditions.

 OECD's Two Pillar Solution